"Scared is what you're feeling. Brave is what you're doing."

 Real courage begins where fear is strongest.
 The first act of courage is to stop running from fear and turn toward it.
 Meeting fear head-on, without shrinking or overreacting, is the hallmark of maturity.

-Courage does not mean dramatizing fear and it does not mean suppressing it.
+Courage does not dramatize fear and does not suppress it.
 It is a balanced response, a calm willingness to witness discomfort and keep moving.

 The Shadows of Courage